ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

   - [ ] Add new method to find a favorite by user and drink ids and update the favorite service to use that instead of getting all favorites and then filtering
   - [x] Add method to delete user
   - [ ] Update delete user method to also delete any favorites associated with that user
+    - [ ] Add DeleteFavorites method that takes a slice of id strings and deletes those favorites
+    - [ ] Add favorite store field to UserService
   - [ ] User authentication
 - [ ] Set up Data Transfer Object types for request bodies and responses
 - [ ] Update existing endpoints to use user authorization (access tokens)